Yehud coinage: The use of figural art

 Unlike later Jewish coinage, Yehud coins depict living creatures, flowers and even human beings.

 During the First Temple period, figural art was frequently used, centralized cherubim over the Ark of the Covenant, the twelve oxen that supported the giant laver in front of Solomon's Temple, etc. Thus, it is likely that the Yehud coins are continuing the use of figural art from the previous period.
-The traditional religious prohibition against graven images was probably seen as relating only to idolatrous images rather than the purely decorative.
+The traditional religious prohibition against graven images was possibly seen as relating only to idolatrous images rather than the purely decorative; alternatively, these prohibitions had not yet seen widespread adoption among Judeans.

 Depictions on the coinage include imagery borrowed from other cultures, such as the Athenian Owl, and various mythological creatures.
 The lily flower was also commonly portrayed.

 Various human images are also portrayed.
 Some coins bear images of Persian rulers.
 The identity of other human images are not always clear; some of them may even be images of Jewish leaders, such as Temple priests.